-try and exit flows.
-Their paper draws attention to the welfare implications of the firing taxation program as well as its impacts on the productivity of entering and surviving firms.
-At the same time, it neither describes the redistributionary effects of the policy nor poinst out their potential importance for policy analysis.
-That is why, in the current paper I modify Hopenhayn and Rogerson's (1993) framework and use it to study the response of the economy to the introduction of targeted employment subsidy program.
+importance for policy analysis.
+That is why in the current paper I modify Hopenhayn and Rogerson's (1993) framework and use it to study the response of the economy to the introduction of a targeted employment subsidy program.
 The goal of this exercise is to identify the role of between-firm redistribution in explaining some of the policy's outcomes.

 The theoretical framework developed in this paper is based on a simple model of industry equilibrium with heterogeneity on both sides of the labor market.
 Firms differ in their size and age, which are positively related to each other.
 As in Hopenhayn (1992), entry into the industry is competitive, so in the equilibrium the value of entrants, measured as their expected discounted life-time flow of profit, is equal to the cost of starting a new enterprize.
 Workers have different skills, and low-skilled workers ought to receive additional training before starting their job.
-For this reason, in the equilibrium low-skilled workers receive lower wage and have higher unemployment rate than high-skilled workers do.
+For this reason, in the equilibrium low-skilled workers receive lower wage and have higher unemployment rates than highskilled workers do.

 Firms incur a cost for training unskilled employees.
-Empirical evidence suggests that larger firms tend to provide more training per one employed worker as well as to participate more actively in the subsidy programs.
+Empirical evidence suggests that larger firms tend to provide more training per employed worker as well as to participate more actively in the subsidy programs.
 These implications endogenously arise in the model if the training cost function is convex in the fraction of firms' unskilled employees.
 Intuitively, if firms' production technology is concave, the convexity of the training cost is easily derived from the assumption that skilled workers have to spend some of their working time training their unskilled colleagues rather than producing.
 In reality, firms report that much of the training they provide is indeed done in this way.

 Another implication of the training cost's convexity explains why the government might consider employment subsidies for hiring unskilled workers as a good policy instrument aimed at increasing total employment.
-It turns out that in response to a decrease in the wage of unskilled workers every operat-
+The model predicts that, in response to a decrease in the wage of unskilled workers, every operating firm not only decides to hire more unskilled employees, but also creates more jobs for skilled workers.
+Intuitively, if a firm hires more employees requiring additional training, it must also hire more workers, who are able to provide training services, otherwise training all new unskilled hires becomes too expensive.
+Such complementarity in the workers' types gives the hope

-$^5{\rm For}$ instance, see the data from the 1995 Survey of Employer-Provided Training collected by the Bureau of Labor Statistics (Sept95).
+&lt;sup>5For instance, see the data from the 1995 Survey of Employer-Provided Training collected by the Bureau of Labor Statistics (Sept95).

-&lt;sup>6For evidence see Bishop and Montgomery (1986).
+$^{6}$ For evidence, see Bishop and Montgomery (1986).

-&lt;sup>7In Sept95 survey firms report that over 70 percent of training is usually delivered through informal instructions rather then officially organized classes.
+&lt;sup>7In the Sept95 survey, firms report that over 70 percent of training is usually delivered through informal instructions rather than officially organized classes.